Sampling and Reconstructing Angular Domains with Uniform Arrays: Numerical Experiments

-Therefore, we sample the response at 16x16 \gls{2D} angles $\boldsymbol{\eta} \in \mathcal{L}_{16,16}^{\text{(Rx)}}$, producing the low-resolution sampled response shown in Figure \ref{subfig:2DImage_Sampled}.
-Then, applying what was discussed in Subsection \ref{subsec:URAExtension}, we can derive the Dirichlet kernel, plotted in Figure \ref{subfig:2DImage_Dirichlet}, and use it to upsample the \gls{2D} image by a factor 10.
-Comparing the initial 160x160 scan of Figure \ref{subfig:2DImage_ArrayIdeal} and the reconstructed response in Figure \ref{subfig:2DImage_Reconstructed_SARA}, one can notice that they are exactly the same.
-For comparison, also the reconstruction obtained by cubic interpolation is shown in Figure \ref{subfig:2DImage_Reconstructed_CUBIC}, where the distortion introduced is clearly visible.
+Therefore, we sample the response at 16x16 \gls{2D} angles $\boldsymbol{\eta} \in \mathcal{L}_{16,16}^{\text{(Rx)}}$, producing the low-resolution sampled response shown in Fig.~\ref{subfig:2DImage_Sampled}.
+Then, applying what was discussed in Subsection \ref{subsec:URAExtension}, we can derive the Dirichlet kernel, plotted in Fig.~\ref{subfig:2DImage_Dirichlet}, and use it to upsample the \gls{2D} image by a factor 10.
+Comparing the initial 160x160 scan of Fig.~\ref{subfig:2DImage_ArrayIdeal} and the reconstructed response in Fig.~\ref{subfig:2DImage_Reconstructed_SARA}, one can notice that they are exactly the same.
+For comparison, also the reconstruction obtained by cubic interpolation is shown in Fig.~\ref{subfig:2DImage_Reconstructed_CUBIC}, where the distortion introduced is clearly visible.
 In particular, defining the normalized \gls{RMSE} of the reconstruction as

 we obtained $\epsilon^\text{(\gls{SARA})} = 0$ and $\epsilon^\text{(CUBIC)} \approx 40\%$ with \gls{SARA} and cubic reconstruction, respectively.